Antiholomorphic correspondences and mating I: realization theorems: Introduction

-We now discuss the necessity for replacing polynomials with more general rational maps in the above conjecture.
+We now discuss the necessity for replacing polynomials with a related class of rational maps in the above conjecture.
 A conspicuous feature of all the examples of correspondences mentioned above is the lack of uniform expansion on the limit set, which is the boundary of the region of $\widehat{\C}$ where the dynamics resembles that of a group action, even when the correspondence is a mating of a hyperbolic (anti-)polynomial with $\Gamma_d$.
-The underlying reason for the lack of uniform expansion comes from the group side; namely, the modular group (and more generally, Hecke groups) itself has parabolic elements and hence the external dynamics of the correspondences exhibit parabolic behavior.
-This turns out to be a fundamental obstruction to the existence of quasiconformal conjugations between branches of the correspondences and (anti-)polynomials since the external dynamics of an (anti-)polynomial with connected Julia set is necessarily uniformly expanding (conformally equivalent to $z^d$ or $\overline{z}^d$).
+The underlying reason for the lack of uniform expansion comes from the group side; namely, the modular group (and more generally, the Hecke groups) themselves have parabolic elements and hence the external dynamics of the correspondences exhibit parabolic behavior.
+This is a fundamental obstruction to the existence of quasiconformal conjugations between branches of the correspondences and (anti-)polynomials since the external dynamics of an (anti-)polynomial with connected Julia set is necessarily uniformly expanding (conformally equivalent to $z^d$ or $\overline{z}^d$).

 In \cite{BuLo1}, Bullett and Lomonaco circumvented the above difficulty by showing that a suitable forward branch of each correspondence in the connectedness locus of the family introduced in \cite{BP} is in fact hybrid conjugate to a quadratic rational map with a \emph{parabolic} external class.
 They used the notion of \emph{parabolic-like maps} \cite{Lom15} to construct such hybrid conjugacies.
 In \cite{LLMM3}, a more direct quasiconformal surgery technique was devised to prove a straightening theorem for pinched anti-quadratic-like maps, and it was used to show that the correspondences lying in the connectedness locus of the family arising from univalent restrictions of the cubic Chebychev polynomial are matings of quadratic \emph{parabolic} anti-rational maps and the group $\Z/2\Z\ast\Z/3\Z$.